 The 85,000 square-foot High Altitude Training Center is a “bubble”–an air supported dome structure– that is home to indoor track and field events.
 The center features a 200-meter, 8-lane track with a synthetic rubber surface that provides high quality shock absorption, skid resistance, force reduction, and overall comfort for athletes.
 It also provides space for jumps, vaults, and throwing events, as well as spectator seating and public restrooms.

 The Residences at Rex is the jewel in the crown of student housing at Adams State University, with four-bedroom apartments that feature views of two mountain ranges and the football playing field.
 Other residence halls vary in size, accommodation, lifestyle, and regulations.
-There is a living group to match each student’s preference.

 Adams State University, founded in 1921 by the Colorado General Assembly, opened June 15, 1925.
 The university’s namesake is long-time San Luis Valley resident William “Billy” Adams, a former state senator and Governor of Colorado who tirelessly pursued establishment of the college.
 Adams State carries out his vision of making quality higher education both accessible and affordable for underserved populations, such as underrepresented minority, first-generation, and low-income students.

 Founded specifically to educate teachers for rural communities, the university has evolved into a comprehensive liberal arts university offering associate’s, bachelor’s, master’s, and doctoral programs.
 Adams State University maintains its vital role as a leader in teacher education throughout southern and western Colorado.
-Throughout its history, Adams State has been crucial to enhancing the area’s educational opportunity, economic development, and cultural enrichment.
+Throughout its history, Adams State has been crucial to enhancing the area’s educational opportunities, economic development, and cultural enrichment.

 Adams State University is located in Alamosa, Colorado, a city of 10,000 people.
 Situated in the San Luis Valley in south-central Colorado, the campus is surrounded by the breathtaking beauty of the Sangre de Cristo and San Juan mountain ranges.
 With peaks towering more than 14,300 feet, the mountains provide a variety of winter and summer activities and account for the brisk winter nights and sun-filled days for which the Valley is known.
 A sense of history and adventure unique to the Southwest creates an environment conducive to both academic and social growth.
 Denver is 220 miles to the north, and Albuquerque, New Mexico, is 200 miles to the south.
 Within a two-hour drive are five ski areas and historic towns such as Taos, Santa Fe, and Creede.